SaintClever/Nebula-Academy/Z-Additional-Instructor-Resourses/Learning Outcomes.md

   - Learn different arithmetic operators.
   - Grasp the concept of a boolean and its usage.
   - Learn about comparison operators and their usage in constructing boolean expressions and conditional statements.
-  - Explore Logical Operators to create complex logic using conditional statements and boolean expressions.

 Lesson: Strings and Numbers
   - Strings